MicrosoftDocs/Viva/Viva/glint/setup/questions-setup.md

 Adding a target to a specific question ensures that only the population targeted sees it within the survey.
 Using the search boxes, select a **User Role** to include or exclude.
 When finished, select **Save Changes**.

 ### Edit Question
-The Edit Question slider window provides two tabs for set up:
+The Edit Question slider window provides two tabs for setup:
 - Question Configuration
 - Associated Programs

 #### Question Configuratuion

 There is lots to do here!
 For each item you may:
-- Select a **Language** from those prepopulated in the dropdown menu
+- Select a **Language** from languages prepopulated in the dropdown menu
 - See the **Question Type** - rating, multiple choice, open-ended
 - Assign a **Reporting Label** for easy identification
 - Consider if the **Question Text** is as it should be- The wording for this item appears.
 Using the **+ button** allows you to edit the question.